ipspace/netlab/docs/module/vlan.md

 * When the VLAN forwarding mode is set to *route*, the VLAN IP address is  assigned to the routed subinterface (see also [](module-vlan-creating-interfaces)).
 -->

+(module-vlan-caveats)=
+## Known Caveats

+If we document them, they're not bugs, right?

+* Devices connected to a single-node VLAN will not have VLAN-wide list of neighbors on the interface connected to that node.
+EBGP sessions that should be configured over that VLAN might be missing.